CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 Don’t set your expectations sky-high.
 Enjoy the process of writing without getting caught up in dreams of instant success.

-### 2. Strategic Timing: The Early Bird Gets the Readers
+### 2. Start Early

-Commence book promotion at least three years before its release.
-Build a robust foundation of reputation, permission assets, blogs, and a devoted readership.
+Begin promoting your book at least three years before it hits the shelves.
+Build your reputation, connect with your audience, and get people excited while you write your book.

 ### 3. Invest in Editorial Excellence